 |Euro NCAP rating||Adult protection rating||Child safety rating||Safety assist rating|

-The Honda CR-V Hybrid goes on sale in the UK in February 2019, and it’ll be the first hybrid SUV that Honda has sold in Europe.
+The Honda CR-V Hybrid is the first hybrid SUV that Honda has sold in Europe and gets a totally new powertrain.
 As such, we’ve yet to learn about any common reliability issues.

 Honda CR-V Hybrid reliability & problems